Sumandora/ReturnAddressSpoofer/README.md

 ## Compatibility
 It is compatible with 64-bit GCC
-Clang is not supported due to its unpredictable machine code generation
+Clang is not supported, but worked in multiple tests